contextual-systems/github-mcp-server/README.md

 ### Install in GitHub Copilot on VS Code

-For quick installation, use one of the one-click install buttons above.
-Once you complete that flow, toggle Agent mode (located by the Copilot Chat text input) and the server will start.

 More about using MCP server tools in VS Code's [agent mode documentation](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 Install in GitHub Copilot on other IDEs (JetBrains, Visual Studio, Eclipse, etc.)